govtabletwireless/GovTabletWireless-Eligibility-Checker/README.md

-# GovTabletWireless-Eligibility-Checker
+🚀 A simple browser extension that helps users check their eligibility for free government tablets & wireless services.

-A simple eligibility checker for free government tablets &amp; wireless service.
-Users can check their eligibility and apply at https://govtabletwireless.com/apply-now/.
+Users can check their eligibility based on income level and government assistance programs and apply directly at [GovTabletWireless.com/apply-now/.](https://govtabletwireless.com/apply-now/) .